How to use Free Software to learn Japanese, and more.

 Our preferred way to learn new words is by reading and understanding sentences.
 We believe it's the most natural approach.
 When immersing we encounter sentences and phrases much more than isolated words.
 Besides, understanding sentences is easier than understanding words.
 The additional context triggers the memory at times when the meaning of a single word would slip away.

-Ankidrone Starter Pack is the universally recommended Anki deck for newcomers to Japanese who want to quickly learn basic vocabulary before they start reading.
-Since the first release in February 2020 it has helped many people and received positive feedback.
+Ankidrone Essentials is the universally recommended Anki deck for newcomers to Japanese who want to quickly learn basic vocabulary before they start mining.
+Since the first release in February 2020, it has helped many people and received positive feedback.

 Core10k

-The additional 10,000 sentences are definitely an overkill for someone who has completed the Tango decks.
+The additional 10,000 sentences are definitely an overkill for someone who has completed Ankidrone Essentials.
 I include Core10k here for reference.
 Use this deck to supplement your sentence bank in the sentence mining phase.
 You can refer to it to find example sentences.
-Don't learn it back to back.
-Note that vocabulary in the deck largely overlaps with the Tango decks.
+Don't learn it back to back because it will take a lot of time.
+Note that the words that this deck teaches largely overlaps with Ankidrone Essentials.

 How to study